borisvanschooten/webcogs-ai-toolkit/apps/webcogs-example-app/plugins/mainmenu/plugin_docs.md

 - Users - route to useradmin
 - Tickets - route to ticketadmin

+The menu item that is selected by the user should be highlighted.

-At the right is a logout button that should route to logout.
+At the right is a logout button that routes to logout.